 Application fee payments are deposited into the designated general ledger account by cashiers in the Bursar's Office.
 These payments are not posted to the student account.

 Webster University provides the following services to the University community at the Business Office cashier windows:

 Petty Cash Vouchers

-Petty cash vouchers may be submitted for cash reimbursement to the cashier windows during business hours.
+Petty cash vouchers may be submitted for a prepaid card reimbursement to the cashier windows during business hours.
 There is a $50 maximum.
-Vouchers must be approved / signed by a department head with a valid Webster University account number.
-The individual receiving the cash funds is also required to sign the Petty Cash Voucher that verifies receipt of funds.
+Vouchers must be approved and signed by a department head with a valid Webster University account number.
+The individual receiving the prepaid card funds is also required to sign the Petty Cash Voucher (requires login) that verifies receipt of funds.

 Departmental and Organization Deposits

 The Business Office accepts and deposits all University funds.

 - A Webster University Cash Receipt form is completed by the depositing department that identifies the account to credit with supporting detail of each deposit item.